jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 hackers have day jobs in
 the cybersecurity industry
-While hackers are always looking for generous bounties, theyre motivated by more than just money:
+While hackers are always looking for generous bounties, they’re motivated by more than just money:
 80%
 of hackers hack to earn
 money (up from 71% in 2022\)
 78%
 of hackers also say
 they do it to learn
 47%
 of hackers say they hack
 to protect and defend
 businesses and end users
 2023 Hacker\-Powered Security Report